If your lawn starting to produce flowers, and you do not know what to do with it, identifying the plant will be the first step.

 The spikelets in the raceme-type inflorescence are present at individual pedicel.

-Meanwhile, a pedicel is a small stalk branching out from the main rachis stem of the inflorescence bearing individual spikelets.
+Meanwhile, a pedicel is a small stalk branching out from the main rachis stem with individual spikelets.

 3. Panicles